darshanvjani/HackerRank_Practive/README.md

-# HackerRank_Practive
+# HackerRank_Practice
-Repository where I upload my solution of Hackerrank DS Problems.
+Repository where I upload my solution of Hackerrank Datastucture and Algorithms Problems.